Baking powder

 [edit]Before baking powder

-When Amelia Simmons published American Cookery (1792), the first American cookbook, the recipes she included used three possible types of leavening: baker's yeast, emptins (from the leavings of brewer's yeast), and pearlash.
+[edit]When Amelia Simmons published American Cookery (1792), the first American cookbook, three known types of leavening were used in its recipes: baker's yeast, emptins (from the leavings of brewer's yeast), and pearlash.
 At that time, the mechanisms underlying the action of yeasts and other leavenings were not understood, and reliable commercial products were not available.
 Bakers obtained yeasts from brewers or distillers or made their own by exposing mixtures of flour and water to the open air.
 If lucky, they could capture useful wild yeast and keep some alive, regularly feeding it for ongoing use and trying to avoid contamination.
 Women who made their own ale could use the brewing dregs or "emptins" in their baking.[3]

 The effectiveness of such leavenings varied widely.
 Resulting baked goods often had a sour or bitter taste.
 Breads were made of grain, water, yeast, and sometimes salt.
 Cooks also made yeast, sponge and pound cakes.
 Yeast cakes were similar to breads but included fancier ingredients, like sugar, spices, fruits or nuts.
 Sponge cakes used beaten egg whites for leavening.
 Pound cakes combined butter, sugar, and flour and eggs, and were particularly dense.
 Making cakes was even more laborious than making bread: to prepare a cake, a manservant might have to beat the ingredients together as long as an hour.[3]